BestTimesToVisit.com Logo

 activity

-Feel the raw power of nature as you stand on the rim of an active volcano, witnessing spectacular eruptions of lava and ash.
-Guided tours ensure safety, and the experience of seeing the earth's fiery heart is truly primal and unforgettable.
+Feel the raw power of nature as you stand on the rim of an active volcano on Tanna Island, Vanuatu.
+Witness spectacular eruptions of molten lava against the night sky for an unforgettable, primal experience.
+Guided tours are essential for safety and provide fascinating insights into the volcano's geology and local legends.

 Best time: Apr-Oct